iot-salzburg/gpu-jupyter/README.md

     - `v1.4_cuda-10.1_ubuntu-18.04_slim` (only with a python interpreter and without additional packages)
     </details>

-   The version, e.g. `v1.7`, declares the version of the generator setup.
+   The version, e.g. `v1.8`, declares the version of the generator setup.
-   The Cuda version, e.g. `cuda-12.3`, must match the CUDA driver version and be supported by the GPU libraries.
+   The Cuda version, e.g. `cuda-12.5`, must match the CUDA driver version and be supported by the GPU libraries.
    These and older versions of GPU-Jupyter are listed on [Dockerhub](https://hub.docker.com/r/cschranz/gpu-jupyter/tags?page=1&ordering=last_updated).
    In case you are using another version or the GPU libraries don't work on your hardware, please try to build the image on your own as described below.
-   Note that the images built for Ubuntu 20.04 LTS work also on Ubuntu 22.04 LTS is currently not supported.
+   Note that the images built for Ubuntu 20.04 LTS work also on Ubuntu 22.04 LTS.

 Within the Jupyterlab UI, ensure you can access your GPU by opening a new Terminal window and running `nvidia-smi`.
 Here, you can also install additional packages on top of the built image.